nicslabdev/NRF52840-Beacon_Scanner/README.md

 This is a Bluetooth 5 advertisements' scanner developed over [nRF52840 Preview Development Kit](https://www.nordicsemi.com/eng/Products/nRF52840-DK).

 This application captures advertisements with extended advertising characteristic activated and with BT5 PHYs: 2Mbps, 1Mbps and PHY Coded.
-By default, this application will show PHY Coded advertisements.

 The application sends the captured advertisements through serial port.